Updated: 04/27/2021, 09:00

 The Gebidem dam and the Bitsch powerhouse are the key elements of Electra-Massa.
-Commissioned in 1969, these facilities are about half-way through their service life.
+Commissioned in 1969, these facilities are about two-thirds through their service life.
 In order to ensure that they function correctly and to maintain them in good condition until the end of the concession in 2048 according to the concession-holder’s obligations, Electra-Massa is undertaking major maintenance and renewal work.
-The shareholders will invest CHF 28 million between 2020 and 2025 to carry out this work.
+The shareholders will invest around CHF 8 million between 2020 and 2022 to carry out this work.

 The Gebidem dam was completely drained in October 2020.
 This step was necessary in order to renovate the bottom valve of the dam and to replace the butterfly valve located downstream of the wall.
-The anti-corrosion protection of the penstock connecting the dam to the power plant is also completely renewed.
-This is complicated and time-consuming work, which has to be done largely by hand.
+The anti-corrosion protection of the penstock connecting the dam to the power plant had to be completely renewed.
+This is complicated and time-consuming work.
 The old anti-corrosion protection must first be removed and the surface be perfectly clean before the new one can be applied.

-The workers are also active in the lowlands at the Bitsch powerhouse.
-They are completely overhauling the main valve of one of the plant's three groups, as well as the transformer.
+The workers also carried out maintenance in the lowlands at the Bitsch powerhouse.
+They completely overhauled the main valve of machine groupe 3, as well as the transformer.

-The facility will be operational again for the summer season as of May 2021.
+The first stage of anti-corrosion protection work on the penstock system was completed on schedule at the end of April.
+The impoundment of the lake could already be started at the end of March, which meant that the power plant could be put back into operation in time for the start of the summer season.
 However, work will resume next winter to complete the anti-corrosion protection of the penstock and to carry out the annual maintenance work on the powerhouse’s three machine groups.